 Courses are taught both on campus and online.

-If you would like more information on the Supervisory Certificate in Curriculum and Instruction, please request information via the Office of Graduate Admissions or send an email to firstname.lastname@example.org.
+If you would like more information on the Supervisory Certificate in Curriculum and Instruction, please request information via the Office of Graduate Admissions or email program coordinator Dr. George Sirrakos at firstname.lastname@example.org.